git-pull/tao-of-tmux/manuscript/02-terminal-fundamentals.md

 ## POSIX stuff

-Operating systems like MacOS (formerly OS X), Linux and the BSD's all follow something similar to the POSIX specification in terms of how they square away various responsibilities and interfaces of the operating system.
+Operating systems like macOS (formerly OS X), Linux and the BSD's all follow something similar to the POSIX specification in terms of how they square away various responsibilities and interfaces of the operating system.
 They're categorized as ["Mostly POSIX-compliant"](https://en.wikipedia.org/wiki/POSIX#Mostly_POSIX-compliant).

 In daily life we often break compatibility with POSIX standards for reasons of sheer practicality.
-Operating systems like MacOS will drop you right into Bash.
+Operating systems like macOS will drop you right into Bash.
 [`make(1)`](http://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html),
-which is also a POSIX standard, is in actuality [GNU Make](https://www.gnu.org/software/make/) on MacOS by default.
+which is also a POSIX standard, is in actuality [GNU Make](https://www.gnu.org/software/make/) on macOS by default.
 Did you know that as of September 2016 POSIX Make has no conditionals?

 I'm not saying this to take a run at purists, as someone who tries to remain